-At Saxo Markets the safety and security of our clients' funds is of the utmost importance.
+At Saxo Capital Markets UK Ltd ("Saxo") the safety and security of our clients' money and assets is of the utmost importance.

-As required by the FCA rules, Saxo Markets submits a monthly Client Money & Assets Return to the FCA and Saxo Market's client money arrangements are audited by our independent auditor on an annual basis, with a copy of their report provided to the FCA.
+As required by the FCA rules, Saxo submits a monthly Client Money & Assets Return to the FCA and Saxo's client money and assets arrangements are audited by our independent auditor on an annual basis, with a copy of their report provided to the FCA.

 Financial Services Compensation Scheme (FSCS)

 The FSCS is the UK's statutory fund of last resort for customers of UK authorised financial services firms.
-This means that the FSCS can pay compensation if a member firm, such as Saxo Markets, is in liquidation and unable to pay client compensation claims against it, including where there is a client money shortfall.
-In the unlikely event there was a shortfall in the client money account, individual Saxo Markets clients would be able to claim up to a maximum of £50,000 per person from the FSCS.
+This means that the FSCS can pay compensation if a member firm, such as Saxo, is in liquidation and unable to pay client compensation claims against it, including where there is a client money shortfall.
+In the unlikely event there was a shortfall in the client money account, individual Saxo clients would be able to claim up to a maximum of £85,000 per person from the FSCS.

-If a bank holding client money goes into liquidation the losses would be shared by all clients in proportion to their share of Saxo Market's overall client money position.
-In respect of a UK authorised bank, these losses would be covered by the FSCS up to a limit of £85,000 per person, per banking group for each individual Saxo Markets client.
+If a bank holding client money goes into liquidation the losses would be shared by all clients in proportion to their share of Saxo's overall client money position.
+In respect of a UK authorised bank, these losses would be covered by the FSCS up to a limit of £85,000 per person, per banking group for each individual Saxo client.

 For further information you can contact the FSCS on 020 7741 4100 or at www.fscs.org.uk.
 You can also write to them at FSCS, 10th Floor, Beaufort House, 15 St Botolph Street, London EC3A 7QU.